Sue Monk Kidd: Career

 Her second novel, The Mermaid Chair (2005), won the 2005 Quill Award for General Fiction.
-The story concerns a woman who upon coming home to an island off the coast of South Carolina becomes attracted to a Benedictine monk who is just a few months short of taking his final vows.
+The story concerns a woman, who upon coming home to an island off the coast of South Carolina, becomes attracted to a Benedictine monk who is just a few months short of taking his final vows.
 The title refers to a chair in his monastery carved with mermaids dedicated to a female saint said to be a mermaid before her conversion and who is patroness of the island.

-It was adapted as a 2006 Lifetime movie of the same name.
-The movie starred Kim Bassinger and Bruce Greenwood.
+It was adapted as a 2006 Lifetime movie of the same name starring Kim Basinger and Bruce Greenwood.

 In 2006, Firstlight, a collection of Kidd's early writings, was published in hardcover by Guideposts Books; it was published in paperback by Penguin in 2007.

 After traveling with her daughter, Ann Kidd Taylor, to sacred sites in Greece, Turkey, and France, Kidd and Taylor co-authored a memoir, Traveling with Pomegranates: A Mother-Daughter Story.
-Published by Viking in 2009, it appeared on numerous bestseller lists, including the New York Times list and has been published in several languages.
+Published by Viking in 2009, it appeared on numerous bestseller lists, including the New York Times list, and it has been published in several languages.

-Her 2014 novel, The Invention of Wings, is set during the antebellum years and based on the life of Sarah Grimké, a 19th-century abolitionist and women's rights pioneer.
-The novel debuted at No. 1 on The New York Times Best Seller list and was later selected for Oprah's Book Club 2.0.
+Her 2014 novel The Invention of Wings is set during the antebellum period and based on the life of Sarah Grimké, a 19th-century abolitionist and women's-rights pioneer.
+The novel debuted at number one on The New York Times Best Seller list and was later selected for Oprah's Book Club 2.0.
 In April, Kidd appeared in an interview with Oprah on OWN's Super Soul Sunday episode.